Defining Moments in Our History

 Further expanding HDR's global reach, the company opens offices around the world in Australia, Canada, China, Germany, Mongolia, Qatar and United Arab Emirates.
 HDR received numerous industry awards for its global projects, including Modern Healthcare’s bronze award for the Cleveland Clinic in Abu Dhabi, United Arab Emirates (pictured).

-Our global practice now includes strategic locations in Europe, the Middle East, Africa and in the Asia-Pacific region.
+Our global practice now includes strategic locations in Europe, the Middle East and in the Asia-Pacific region.
 We continue to bring an impressive breadth and depth of services to our clients, always striving to make a difference in the work we do and in the communities where we live.